 If the above requirements for an excused absence are not met, then the absence will be counted as unexcused and a zero will be recorded in any class missed.
 Any student that is more than 15 minutes late to class will be considered absent.
-Any student that has three (3) unexcused absences will be subject to loss of credit per the attendance review committee recommendation.
-Student with any combination of excused and unexcused absences that results in over seven (7) absences will be subject to loss of credit per the attendance review committee recommendation.
+Any student that has three (3) unexcused absences will be subject to retention review per the attendance review committee recommendation.